Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Observations

-To make decisions, an Agent must observe its environment in order to infer the state of the world.
+To make decisions, an agent must observe its environment in order to infer the state of the world.
 A state observation can take the following forms:

 * **Vector Observation** — a feature vector consisting of an array of floating